petabridge/akka-bootcamp/src/Unit-1/lesson4/README.md

 The goal of this exercise is to show you how to make a parent/child actor relationship.

-### Phase 2: Make your first parent/child actors!
+### Phase 1: Make your first parent/child actors!
-Great!
-Now we're ready to create our actor classes that will form a parent/child relationship.
+We're ready to create our actor classes that will form a parent/child relationship.

 Recall that in the hierarchy we're going for, there is a `TailCoordinatorActor` that coordinates child actors to actually monitor and tail files.
 For now it will only supervise one child, `TailActor`, but in the future it can easily expand to have many children, each observing/tailing a different file.